nissy-dev/resume/README.md

   - Managed the team's roadmap, daily tasks, and overall technical direction
 - Modernized the application header from Google Closure Library to React
   - Enhanced accessibility with keyboard navigation and screen reader support
-  - Delivered ahead of schedule by adopting a horizontal micro-frontend deployment approach.
+  - Delivered ahead of schedule by adopting a horizontal micro-frontend approach
 - Designed a test strategy aligned with the testing trophy and QA member collaboration
   - Prioritized cost-effective tests, including integration tests and visual regression tests
-  - Onboarded QA members to contribute to test implementation, reducing testing costs for engineers.
+  - Onboarded QA members to contribute to test implementation, reducing testing costs for engineers
 - Improved web frontend performance by optimizing the internal UI library
   - Resolved a tree-shaking issue, achieving a bundle size reduction of over 50% across projects